prof-rossetti/gwu-badm-2301-201509/notes/information-system-components/software.md

 ### Systems Software

-A computer **Operating System (OS)** "... supervises overall operations of the computer, allocates CPU time and main memory to programs, and provides an interface between the user and the hardware" ([Rainer TG-2](/README.md/#accompanying-textbook)).
+A computer **Operating System (OS)** "... supervises overall operations of the computer, allocates CPU time and main memory to programs, and provides an interface between the user and the hardware".

 ### Application Software

-**Application software** "... directs a computer system to perform specific processing activities and provides functionality for users" ([Rainer TG-2](/README.md/#accompanying-textbook)).
+**Application software** "... directs a computer system to perform specific processing activities and provides functionality for users".

 Contrasted against the general purpose OS, application software often plays a more specific purpose with narrower scope.